 • ‘the company retains no evidence attempting to steer away from insolvency;

 • ‘and did not ensure that they, therefore, took every action, to then minimise any trading loss’s to the detriment of the company’s creditors’.

 Companies Act 2006 – Section 993

-The Companies Act 2006, therefore, ensures that all parties knowingly carrying on business, while insolvent, remain accountable for their actions.
+Therefore, the Companies Act 2006 ensures that all parties knowingly carrying on business will remain accountable for their actions while insolvent.
 If found fraudulent, then potentially exposed to prosecution and a custodial prison sentence and substantive fine.

 For further reading, please view ‘Companies Act 2006 explained‘.